LoreKeeperKen/PingLog/README.md

 ### Execute by Double Click Batch File

-When executed byng double clicking pinglog will prompt the user for an IP/URL, if no IP/URL is entered pinglog will use the default IP.
+When executed by double clicking pinglog will prompt the user for an IP/URL, if no IP/URL is entered pinglog will use the default IP.

 <img src="https://i.imgur.com/33g5115.png">